Colorado vs. Minnesota NCAA Football Odds, Plays and Insights | September 18, 2021

 Colorado Top Players

-- Brendon Lewis has passed for 102 yards while completing 66.7% of his throws (10-of-15), with one touchdown and zero interceptions (102 yards per game).
-He's also rushed eight times for 44 yards, averaging 44 yards per game.
+- This year, Brendon Lewis has racked up 102 passing yards (102 yards per game) while going 10-for-15 (66.7% completion percentage) and throwing one touchdown and zero interceptions.
+He has added 44 rushing yards on eight carries, averaging 44 yards per game.

-- Jarek Broussard has run for a team-high 94 yards on 15 carries (94 yards per game) and one touchdown.
+- Jarek Broussard has churned out a team-high 94 rushing yards (94 yards per game) and scored one touchdown.

-- Ashaad Clayton has 51 yards on eight carries (51 ypg), with one rushing touchdown.
+- So far this year Ashaad Clayton has rushed for 51 yards on eight carries (51 ypg), with one rushing touchdown.

-- Montana Lemonious-Craig has reeled in two passes for a team best 23 yards with one touchdown.
-He averages 23 yards per game.
+- La'Vontae Shenault has two catches, leading his team with 23 yards (23 ypg) this season.

-- La'Vontae Shenault's stat line this year shows two catches for 23 yards.
-He averages 23 receiving yards per game.
+- Montana Lemonious-Craig has chipped in with 23 yards (on two catches) and one touchdown.

 - This season Alec Pell has caught one pass for 17 yards, averaging 17 receiving yards per game.